-St. Anne's School, Ballymany Cross, The Curragh, Co.
-Kildare
+St Anne's School, Ballymany Cross, The Curragh, Co Kildare

-It is this schools intention that the safety of staff, pupils and visitors will be secured and school activities will be carried out in accordance with the relevant statutory provisions of the Safety, Health and Welfare at Work Act 2005, The Safety, Health and Welfare at Work (General Application) Regulations 2007/2016 and all other relevant legislation.
-All reasonably practicable measures will be taken to avoid risk to employees or others who may be affected by day-to-day operations.
+It is this Schools intention that the safety of staff, pupils and visitors will be secured and school activities will be carried out in accordance with the relevant statutory provisions of the Safety, Health and Welfare at Work Act 2005, The Safety, Health and Welfare at Work (General Application) Regulations 2007/ 2016 and all other relevant legislation.
+All reasonable practicable measures will be taken to avoid risk to employees or others who may be affected by day-to-day operations.

-The Board of Management, through the School Principal, has the responsibility for implementing this policy throughout the school and must ensure that Health and Safety considerations are always given priority in planning the day-to-day supervision of work.
+The Board of Management, through the School Principal, has the responsibility for implementing this policy throughout the School and must ensure that Health and Safety considerations are always given priority in planning and day-to-day supervision of work.
 The Board of Management are also committed to continuously improving health and safety standards through awareness of legislation, codes of practice and industrial best practice and exceeding these requirements whenever possible.

-The school have appointed the School Principal, Pauline Dempsey, as the person who will have day-to-day responsibility for the management of health and safety and it is to The Principal that all matters should be addressed in the first instance.
+The School have appointed the school Principal, Adeline Wall, as the person who will have dayto-day responsibility for the management of health and safety and it is to.
+The Principal that all matters should be addressed in the first instance.

-All teaching staff and other employees of St. Anne's School are expected to co-operate with the school in carrying out this policy and must ensure that their own work, so far as is reasonably practicable, is carried out without risk to themselves or others.
+All teaching staff and other employees of St. Anne's School are expected to co-operate with the school in carrying out this policy and must ensure that their own work, so far as is reasonable practicable, is carried out without risk to themselves or others.

-The Board of Management and staff of the school will monitor the operation of this policy.
+The Board of Management and staff of the School will monitor the operations of this policy.
 The safety statement will be updated as the school changes in nature and/or size.